Freinsheim: Mayors

 Matthias Weber (FWG) was elected Stadtbürgermeister in June 2016.
 He is the successor of Jürgen Oberholz (FWG).

+Jochen Weisbrod (CDU) was elected in June 2024.

 Coat of arms

 The town's arms might be described thus: Per fess azure a demi-lion rampant sinister Or armed, langued and crowned gules and argent an uppercase letter F of the third between two bunches of grapes in fess of the first.

 The crowned lion symbolizes the historical connection with the Electorate of the Palatinate, since this charge was that state's emblem (although it is halved here), while the F is, of course, the town's initial.
 The two bunches of blue grapes stand for the local winegrowing, which began quite early on with red wine varieties, which nowadays take up almost half of the cultivated vineyard area within the town.

 The town's earliest seal comes from the early 15th century, and shows the arms borne by the local fiefholders, the Lords of Meckenheim.
 However, the current arms are based on the town's second seal, dating from 1446.
 Some versions since that time have shown roses instead of the grapes that appear now.

 Historically, the Palatine Lion should be shown on a sable (black) field.
 When these arms were granted, though, the tinctures were not the traditional Palatine ones, but rather the Bavarian ones, as the town was part of the Kingdom of Bavaria at the time.

 The arms have been borne since 1845.